-Problem 4.
+Problem 3.
 Write a method that will determine the pivot row and pivot column according to Bland's Rule.

-Definition 14.1 (Bland's Rule).
-Choose the nonbasic variable with the smallest index that has a positive coefficient in the objective function as the leaving variable.
-Choose the basic variable with the smallest index among all the binding basic variables.
+Definition 13.1 (Bland's Rule).
+Choose the independent variable with the smallest index that has a negative coefficient in the objective function as the leaving variable.
+Choose the dependent variable with the smallest index among all the binding dependent variables.

 Bland's Rule is important in avoiding cycles when performing pivots.
 This rule guarantees that a feasible Simplex problem will terminate in a finite number of pivots.
+Hint: Avoid dividing by zero.